scottfr/SystemsBook/Mathematics of Modeling 2/Mathematics of Modeling 2.md

 ## Summary

 In this chapter we have introduced equilibrium and stability analyses.
-These are advanced, very powerful techniques that can be used to draw definitive conclusions about the behavior of a system.
+These are powerful techniques that can be used to draw definitive conclusions about the behavior of a system.
 These conclusions can supplement your simulation work to generate a comprehensive analysis of a dynamic system.